Patrick Seale

 Patrick Abram Seale (7 May 1930 – 11 April 2014) was a British journalist and author who specialised in the Middle East.
 A former correspondent for The Observer, he interviewed many Middle Eastern leaders and personalities.
 Seale was also a literary agent and art dealer.

 Background

 Patrick Abram Seale was a Belfast-born journalist.
-His father was Morris Siegel Seale (1896–1993), the Arabist and theologian, who was a Jewish convert to Presbyterianism and Christian missionary in Syria, where Patrick spent most of his first 14 years.
-He attended Balliol and St Antony's College, Oxford, where he specialised in Middle Eastern history.
+His father was Morris Siegel Seale (1896–1993), the Arabist and theologian, who was a Russian Jewish convert to Presbyterianism and Christian missionary in Syria, where Patrick spent most of his first 14 years.
+Seale's mother was Reine Attal, a Tunisian-Italian midwife.
+Seale attended Balliol and St Antony's College, Oxford, where he specialised in Middle Eastern history.
 He obtained his D.Litt. at Oxford University.
 His sister was the fashion designer Thea Porter.

 Career

 His journalistic experience includes six years with Reuters, mainly as a financial journalist, and over twelve with The Observer, covering the Middle East, Africa, and India.

 Based in France, Seale was syndicated by Agence Global.
 His columns appeared in most major newspapers around the world, and were carried weekly by several newspapers, including Al-Hayat (London), Al-Ittihad (Abu Dhabi), The Daily Star (Beirut), The Saudi Gazette (Jeddah) and Gulf News (Dubai).